 Bills should be paid by the semester due date (See Academic Calendar).
 Summer payment is due June 10.
 You will NOT receive a bill via mail.
 Payment can be made through your Student Account Self-Service, accessible through MyState or your Home Institution Portal.
 If you choose to pay by check, please send to SDSU Cashier’s Office, SAD 136, Box 2201, Brookings, SD 57007 and include your Student ID on the check.
-If you have questions regarding your bill and payment options, please contact SDSU’s Cashier's Office at 605-688-6116.
+If you have questions regarding your bill and payment options, please visit SDSU’s Cashier's Office or contact them at 605-688-6116.

 Textbooks for SDSU courses can be purchased through the SDSU Bookstore.
 Some courses will use the new First Day Access program, which allows students to view books through D2L on the first day of class.
 If your course is using First Day Access, the bookstore website will indicate your textbook is digital and you will be billed directly through SDSU billing.
 If your course requires an Access code, you will receive an email with this information – Do not delete the email.
 Textbook information should be available within 30 days of the start of the semester.
 Bookstore contact information: 605-688-4163 or email SDSU Bookstore Customer Service.